albertknows/albert_on_data/content/pages/about.md

   Favorite Show: Regular Show

-  Shoutout to Jason, wouldn't be here today without him.
+  Shoutout to my brother Jason, wouldn't be here today without him.

 This site is mainly just to document my life and keep as an online journal.
 About the same price of owning a journal (10 bucks for custom domain name) with endless possibilities.